 ![]() |

-Linda has Ziggy shaking a paw but Stormy says PICK ME! |
+Linda has Ziggy shaking a paw, but Stormy says, "Pick me!" |

-Ziggy loves to perch himself on my high back chair so he can keep an eye on all that goes on in the world! |
+Ziggy loves to perch himself on my high back chair So he can keep an eye on all that goes on in the world! |

 I recommend reading and watching the videos of this woman dog trainer, Turig Rugaas.
 Here is a link to her website.
-I got a lot from her book called 'Calming Signals', an observation of dog language that helps us, humans, to read what's going on between the dogs and can even do some of those signals back to the dog, letting them know you are safe and are a calm state of mind.
+I got a lot from her book called 'Calming Signals', an observation of dog language that helps us, humans, to read what's going on between the dogs and can even do some of those signals back to the dog, letting them know you are safe and are in a calm state of mind.

 ![]() |